Triangle functions generated by products of quantales: Triangle functions generated by t-norms on and t-conorms on

-\begin{exmp} \begin{enumerate} \item The $\CL$-operation $W^*$ satisfies the condition $(LCS)$ but neither the condition $(LS)$ nor the condition $(NZD)$.
-The $\CL$-operation $M^*$ satisfies the condition $(LS)$ but not the cancellation law $(CL)$.
-The plus $+$ is an $\CL$-operation satisfying the cancellation law.
+\begin{exmp} \begin{enumerate} \item The t-conorm $W^*$ satisfies the condition $(LCS)$ but neither the condition $(LS)$ nor the condition $(NZD)$.
+The t-conorm $M^*$ satisfies the condition $(LS)$ but not the cancellation law $(CL)$.
+The addition operation $+$ is a t-conorm satisfying the cancellation law.

 \item Define a continuous t-norm $T$ on $[0,1]$ by